The DOI Reads Book Club

 The DOI Library does not have enough copies to lend this book to everyone, so please purchase a copy or borrow one from your local library.
 Copies are available from online booksellers.

 Since we will be encouraging an open discussion during the meeting, there will be no need to mute your phone or computer microphone.
-You also do not need to disable the camera capability and/or cover the camera lens on your computer but keep in mind that others viewing the webinar might be able to observe you at your home or workplace.
+You also do not need to disable the camera capability and/or cover the camera lens on your smartphone.

 -- from Amazon